2CentsCapitalHR/ai-engineer-task-Sachin-0001/README.md

 ## 📥 Inputs

-Upload one or more `.docx` files via the UI.
+Upload one or more `.docx` files via the UI(present in examples folder).

 ---